SF-WDI-LABS/take-home-coding-challenge-workshop/notes.md

 **What stands out about this coding challenge description?**

-- Will there only be one user *ever* or one user at a time?
-(Do I need a user model?)
-- Should this be a website or a mobile app?
+- Will this be a website or a mobile app?
 - When is this due?
 Do I count weekends?
 Do I need to have it in by 5:00pm or would 11:59pm be okay?
+- Where is the income/spending data coming from?
+Some api?
+- What kind of compressed file: .zip, .rar, .7z?

 ### Steps for Approaching a Coding Challenge